Iridium: Physical properties

 A member of the platinum group metals, iridium is white, resembling platinum, but with a slight yellowish cast.
 Because of its hardness, brittleness, and very high melting point, solid iridium is difficult to machine, form, or work; thus powder metallurgy is commonly employed instead.
 It is the only metal to maintain good mechanical properties in air at temperatures above 1600 C. It has the 10th highest boiling point among all elements and becomes a superconductor at temperatures below 0.14 K.

-Iridium's modulus of elasticity is the second-highest among the metals, being surpassed only by osmium.
+Iridium's modulus of elasticity is the second-highest among the metals, surpassed only by osmium.
 This, together with a high shear modulus and a very low figure for Poisson's ratio (the relationship of longitudinal to lateral strain), indicate the high degree of stiffness and resistance to deformation that have rendered its fabrication into useful components a matter of great difficulty.
 Despite these limitations and iridium's high cost, a number of applications have developed where mechanical strength is an essential factor in some of the extremely severe conditions encountered in modern technology.

-The measured density of iridium is only slightly lower (by about 0.12%) than that of osmium, the densest metal known.
+The measured density of iridium is only slightly lower (by about 0.12 %) than that of osmium, the densest metal known.
 Some ambiguity occurred regarding which of the two elements was denser, due to the small size of the difference in density and difficulties in measuring it accurately, but, with increased accuracy in factors used for calculating density, X-ray crystallographic data yielded densities of 22.56 g/cm3 for iridium and 22.59 g/cm3 for osmium.

-Iridium is extremely brittle, to the point of being hard to weld because the heat-affected zone cracks, but it can be made more ductile by addition of small quantities of titanium and zirconium (0.2% of each apparently works well).
+Iridium is extremely brittle, to the point of being hard to weld because the heat-affected zone cracks, but it can be made more ductile by addition of small quantities of titanium and zirconium (0.2 % of each apparently works well).

-The Vickers hardness of pure platinum is 56 HV, whereas platinum with 50% of iridium can reach over 500 HV.
+The Vickers hardness of pure platinum is 56 HV, whereas an alloy of 50 % platinum and iridium can reach over 500 HV.